Extinction (psychology): Autism

 Children with Autism Spectrum Disorder (ASD) are known to have restricted or repetitive behaviors that can cause problems when trying to function in day-to-day activities.
-Extinction is used as an intervention to help with problem behaviors.
-Some problem behaviors may include but are not limited to, self-injurious behaviors, aggression, tantrums, problems with sleep, and making choices.
-Ignoring certain self-injurious behaviors can lead to the extinction of said behaviors in children with ASD.
-Escape Extinction (EE) is commonly used in instances when having to make choices causes problem behavior.
-An example could be having to choose between mint or strawberry flavored toothpaste when brushing your teeth.
-Those would be the only two options available.
-When implementing EE, the interventionist will use physical and verbal prompting to help the subject make a choice.
+Some problem behaviors may include, but are not limited to, self-injurious behaviors, aggression, tantrums, problems with sleep, and making choices.
+Extinction is often used as an intervention to help with problem behaviors.